 I have worked as a writer for over 25 years, during which I have contributed to numerous national, specialist and international publications.
 Ferraris For All, my book defending economic progress, was published in 2010.
-A paperback edition, including an additional chapter on the inequality debate in the West, was published this year.
+A paperback edition, including an additional chapter on the inequality debate in the West, was published in 2012.
 My book on global finance, Cowardly Capitalism (Wiley, 2001), was recommended by the Baker Library of Harvard Business School.
 To contact me email ferraris AT danielbenami.com.

 I am a regular contributor to the Financial Times and spiked .
 My work has appeared in many other newspapers and magazines including the American, the Australian, Economist.com, the Guardian, the Independent, New Internationalist, Novo (Germany), the Optimist / Ode (American and Dutch editions).
 Prospect, Shanghai Daily, the Sunday Telegraph, the Sunday Times and Voltaire (Sweden).
-I have appeared on numerous radio stations including Australia’s ABC Radio National (Counterpoint programme), Air America Radio (Al Franken Show), BBC Radio 2 (Jeremy Vine Show), BBC Radio 4 (In Business, the Moral Maze, Thinking Allowed and the Today programme), BBC Radio 5 Live, BBC World Service (Global Business), Canada’s CBC (the Current), Ireland’s Newstalk and Hungarian public radio.
+I have appeared on numerous radio stations including Australia’s ABC Radio National (Counterpoint programme), Air America Radio (Al Franken Show), BBC Radio 2 (Jeremy Vine Show), BBC Radio 3 (Free Thinking), BBC Radio 4 (In Business, the Moral Maze, Thinking Allowed and the Today programme), BBC Radio 5 Live, BBC World Service (Global Business), Canada’s CBC (the Current), Ireland’s Newstalk and Hungarian public radio.
 My television appearances include Al Jazeera English language television, BBC1 (The Big Questions), BBC News 24, BBC World, Bloomberg TV, CNBC, CNN, Russia Today (CrossTalk) and Sky News.